If you’re interested in holistic health and wellness, it’s hard not to have some knowledge of mindfulness.

-But no matter how you describe it or define it, it’s clear that mindfulness has a plethora of benefits to our health and well-being… and as you’ll read soon, speech and language therapy.
+But no matter how you describe it or define it, it’s clear that mindfulness has a plethora of benefits to our health and wellness.

 Physical benefits include the following: